 Aside research, I love travelling around the world and hiking.
 There is nothing more energising and relaxing for me than being in the mountains.
-In the past six years, I have also become a passionate dancer.
+In the past seven years, I have also become a passionate dancer.
 Thanks to dance, I have developed a new perspective on both language and motor control and I can better appreciate how the body stands as a universal communication tool.

-2015-now: Researcher, University of Potsdam, Germany
+2015-now: Researcher and group leader LOLA, University of Potsdam, Germany

 2012-2014: Post-doc, University of Potsdam, Germany